ads1029/frontend-assessment/readme.md

 This frontend technical assessment is for the frontend developer code task from MindArc.

-Most of the tasks are finished with html, css, and Vanilla Javascript.
+The tasks are finished with html, css, and Vanilla Javascript.
 The functionalities of both exercises are achieved without using any libraries.
 The layout of exercise 1 is achieved without using any libraries as well.

 **Four libraries are still added in order to:**